AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

 - I understand the basic gist of what I'm going to write is not enough.
 - Some candidates rush into code when they don't fully understand what they're going to do.
 This causes a lot of mistakes.
 Make sure you know exactly what the steps are.
 - Interviewer might be like I see the basic idea, can i see the code, but do not start until you are ready!
+- Wait until your interviewer is ready as well!